-Thousands of dedicated activists work tirelessly, often as volunteers, to save dogs and cats.
+Thousands of dedicated advocates work tirelessly, often as volunteers, to save dogs and cats.
 We applaud them for it.
 They care deeply about finding these animals safe homes.
 They walk dogs, donate food and other supplies, pay for surgeries, and raise awareness about adopting from shelters instead of buying from breeders and pet stores that order their dogs from puppy mills.
 I’ve seen firsthand for many years the work they do and the lives they save.

 A cow is a pig is a chicken is a cat is a dog.
 They’re all sentient beings – they all feel pain, they all get scared, they all love their families, they all like to play, they all have the right to live their lives freely, and they all matter.
 We don’t need to exploit, wear, test on, or eat any of them to survive.
-Please consider speaking with your local animal shelter about hosting animal-friendly events that serve vegan food.
-At the very least, perhaps they can make veg options available as a start and encourage compassionate eating.
-Let’s use our voices to help every animal.
-Let’s respect and love every animal the same.

 Please consider sharing the following tips with your local animal shelter in order to help them promote a message of compassion and mercy for all animals: